How To SAFELY Use Kerosene Heaters Indoors (Owner’s Tips)

 We earn a commission if you click this link and make a purchase at no additional cost to you.

-Mr.Heater is currently the best kerosene heater on the market as it has everything you need.
+Mr.Heater is currently the best kerosene heater on the market, with everything you need.

-It can operate for more than 11 hours on a full tank and it’s very efficient with a 75,000 BTU output.
+It can operate on a full tank for more than 11 hours and is very efficient, with a 75,000 BTU output.

 Believe me, it won’t take long for this beast to heat the whole room (or even the house).